Title: General Maintenance Technician

 Key Job Elements:

-- Performs carpentry, painting, plastering/dry wall and a variety of general maintenance repair, overhaul, and construction duties throughout the Museum complex in accordance with departmental procedures.
+- Carpentry, painting, plastering/drywall and a variety of general maintenance, repair, overhaul as well as construction duties throughout the Museum complex in accordance with departmental procedures.

-- Ensures that required documentation, operating logs, and maintenance forms are completed accurately and clearly and are maintained in accordance with department standards/methods including electronic data entry.
+- Ensure that required documentation, operating logs, and maintenance forms are completed accurately and clearly and are maintained in accordance with department standards/methods including electronic data entry.

 - Carry and utilize issued communication devices for emergency response and daily communication.

 - Assist with storm-preparedness and clean-up to include snow and debris removal.

 - Drives vehicles (e.g. truck, van, motorized utility carts) for the purpose of transporting orders and materials to designated sites.

 - Other duties as assigned within scope of experience/need.

 - Interacts with various levels of staff, guests and vendors.